 Our objective was to explore the mechanisms underlying sentinel decision-making by identifying and analyzing the factors that affect sentinel behaviour in a scoping review.
 By reviewing studies that investigate both intrinsic and extrinsic factors, we aimed to identify common patterns and trends in sentinel behaviour across different species and environments.
 To best understand sentinel decision-making, we searched for empirical studies on the behaviour of non-aquatic vertebrates, excluding studies that did not test the effects of a factor on sentinel behaviour (e.g. articles identifying a new sentinel-using species).
 We analyzed the main trends observed and synthesized our findings to understand the influence of intrinsic and extrinsic factors.
 We then discussed how urbanization can affect sentinel behaviour by altering the factors involved in sentinel decisions.
 The need for a comprehensive review of factors influencing sentinel behaviour is highlighted by the complexity of urban environments and their effects on wildlife behaviour.

 The synthesis of information on the factors involved in sentinel decision-making can further our understanding of social behaviours in general.
 Other social antipredator behaviours, such as the coordination of vigilance in foragers, can be affected by the same factors involved in sentinel behaviour.
-By conducting a thorough review of the literature on sentinel behaviour, this study aimed to provide a comprehensive overview of the factors influencing this social behaviour.
+By conducting a thorough review of the literature on sentinel behaviour, this study aimed to provide a comprehensive overview of how intrinsic and extrinsic factors and their interaction influence the decision to perform sentinel behaviour.